gvwilson/sdxjs/data-table/index.md

 All of our implementations will treat each data table as <g key="immutable">immutable</g>: once we have created it, we will not modify its contents.
-This makes the programming easier
-(and safer, since shared data structures are a rich source of bugs), and doesn't actually have much impact on performance.
+This doesn't actually have much impact on performance an makes the programming easier and safer, since shared data structures are a rich source of bugs.
-For example,
-if we filter a data table stored in column major order, we can either move elements in memory to fill the holes created by deleted rows, or copy the values we want to keep to a new block of contiguous storage.
 :::

 For our first experiment,